threefoldfoundation/info_threefold_pub/wiki/decentralization/councils/technology_council_.md

 - Approve code releases
 - Sign the deployment of the code, so no code can be deployed for production purposes before majority signs
-- Approve new development projects when funded by the ThreeFold Foundation
+- Approve new development projects when funded by the ThreeFold Dubai
 - Approve standards and procedures that could be relevant for the TF Grid technology stack or operations

 ## Council